Skip to main content

 • any other rules about guests, pets or smoking

+Ask your landlord for a tenancy agreement in writing.
 Your tenancy agreement can be verbal.
-It’s best to get an agreement in writing if you can.
-You still have rights even if you do not have a written agreement.
+You still have some rights even if you do not have a written agreement.

-If you live with your landlord, this can sometimes be called a lodger agreement.
+If you live with your landlord, this is sometimes called a lodger agreement.

 How long your tenancy is for